The chemistry of the quarter receiver will be a challenge for the shippers

-the Chargers are trying to bounce back from a disappointing 5-11 final that helped end 14 years of reign Philip Rivers as the starting quarterback.
+The Chargers are trying to bounce back from a 5-11 final so disappointing that it helped end Philip Rivers’ 14-year reign as the starting quarterback.

-And they try to do a lot more, too, throughout a Covid-19 pandemic which produced the most discombobulated offseason in NFL history.
+And they’re trying to do a lot more, too, all during a COVID-19 pandemic that produced the most discombobated offseason in NFL history.

 “If it was like last year when it was essentially the same team, it would be a little easier,” ball carrier Austin Ekeler said at a press conference on Wednesday.
 “But it’s not.”